mlochhead/Building_Inventory_Generation/README.md

 Once the environment is set up and activated, you can run the Jupyter notebooks and scripts in this repository.

+### Setting Up a Virtual Environment on Windows

+Using a virtual environment is recommended for managing project dependencies.
+To create and activate the virtual environment, use the following commands.
+These commands should be executed from the terminal in the directory where the repository has been cloned:

+`python3.10 -m venv inventory_env`

+`inventory_env>\Scripts\activate`

+After activating the virtual environment, install the required dependencies by running:

+`pip install -r requirements.txt`

+Once the environment is set up and activated, you can run the Jupyter notebooks and scripts in this repository.

 ## LICENSE

 This repository is available under the BSD 3-Clause license, see LICENSE.